 7. If you can’t, cover it with a cover or tarpaulin…

 However, we also fully appreciate that not everybody has the space (or inclination for that matter) to move it off the patio and store.

 Next, the best option is to cover it.
 Garden furniture covers are inexpensive and will do the job.
 The issue with them is that you must ensure they are secured in place in case the wind picks up.

 Purchase a cover that is breathable, waterproof and has straps to fasten it down.
 We’ve found that Amazon UK has the most comprehensive range of covers with something to fit every shape, size and style of garden table set or outdoor sofa set.
 The King Do Way Garden Furniture Covers (featured in the video below) provide the features and durability at an affordable price:

 8. Touch it up

-Our garden tables are constructed from a high-grade sand cast aluminium, which has many advantages over other types of outdoor material.
+Our garden tables are constructed from high-grade sand-cast aluminium, which has many advantages over other types of outdoor material.
 It will not rust or rot and is perfect for the changeable climate we all know so well in the UK.

-The feet on garden tables and chairs are the spot you need to pay close attention.
+The feet on garden tables and chairs are the spot you need to pay close attention to.
 If for example, you have them on a stone patio, when the furniture is moved over it, you could chip the bottom.
-So, all you need to do, is flip them over from time to time.
+So, all you need to do is flip them over from time to time.
 If you find a chip, then you can use our Touch Up Paint to fix it.
 The video below shows how you can do this quick and simple repair.

 9. Protect the feet